garrardkitchen/resume/content/_index.md

 [Click here to see projects worked on while at Qualtrak Solutions](#projects)

 I have spent the last 10+ years building a development team and helping to shape the company's direction.
-Over this time I have embedded an Agile approach to delivering features across multiple products, driven CI/CD initiatives and made the space necessary for the Technical department’s europe-wide development team to be productive, engaged and committed.
+Over this time I have embedded an Agile approach to delivering features across multiple products, driven CI/CD initiatives and made the space necessary for the Technical department’s Europe-wide development team to be productive, engaged and committed.

 During my time here, I developed and had publshed an AWS Quickstart [AWS Quickstart](https://github.com/qualtrak/connect-integration-qualtrak-evaluate) and had a product available in the AWS Marketplace [AWS Evalute for Amazon Connect](https://aws.amazon.com/marketplace/pp/prodview-7dhd7dpeuvolc) that integrated with [AWS Connect](https://aws.amazon.com/connect/).